memgraph/docs/products/memgraph/v1.3.0/reference_guide/reference-guide.md

 Memgraph supports all query audit logging.
 When enabled, the audit log contains records of all queries executed on the database.
 {% page-ref page="./audit-log.md" %}

+### Replication

+Memgraph supports replication and allows you to create a cluster of nodes running Memgraph instances.
+{% page-ref page="./replication.md" %}